 Let's say I master a song to -10 LUFS integrated.

 Spotify's target playback level is -14 LUFS integrated.

 1 LU is the equivalent of 1 dB.
 So they turn down my master by 4dB.

-That’s it!
-No damage done.
-All they did was simply turn it down like you would using a fader or a volume control.
+That's it!
+No damage was done.
+All they did was simply turn it down like you would using a simple volume control.

 The platforms that do this are generally quite coy about how and what number they target.
 However curious and enthusiastic engineers the world over have measured the output of the respective platforms and shared that information online.